Job Specification

 situations.

-Ability to comprehend the problems of the clients who are enrolled in
+Ability to comprehend the problems of the students who are enrolled

 Ability to prepare and to supervise the preparation of clear, sound,